n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 4. Integrations

-Integrations are the connections that let platforms like n8n and Make talk to your favorite apps.
-Think Google Drive, Slack, or your CRM – streamlining workflows across your tech stack.
+Integrations are the connections that let platforms like n8n and Make talk to your favorite apps - think Google Drive, Slack, or your CRM.
+This streamlines workflows across your tech stack.
 The key differences between n8n and Make lie in the number of native integrations and the ease of setup.

 Make: More Integrations, Less Hassle

-Make leads the pack with over 2,000 native integrations, offering a massive library that spans popular tools like Google Drive, Shopify, and Salesforce, plus plenty of niche apps.
+Make leads the pack with more than 3,000 native integrations.
+It offers a massive library that spans popular tools like Google Drive, Shopify, and Salesforce, plus plenty of niche apps.
 This breadth is a huge advantage for users juggling multiple services.

 • Setup Simplicity: Connecting apps is almost effortless.
 For instance, linking Google Drive takes just a few clicks: select the app, authenticate with your Google account, and you’re ready to automate.
 No API keys or tech wizardry required.